01 of 07

 The Hotel Picardia is a chintz-filled gem of a place, set in a 19th-century building.
 With only 18 rooms (seven are family rooms) and close to the waterfront, this is a favorite so book well in advance.Continue to 4 of 7 below.

 04 of 07

 Day 3: Glorious Gardens, Saint-Valery-sur-Somme to Montreuil-sur-Mer

 If you’re a garden fan, cross over the river and take the D119 that runs along the opposite bank of the river Authie to Auxi-le-Chateau.
-From here take the D941 to...
-Frévent, then the D82 to Séricourt.
+From here take the D941 to Frévent, then the D82 to Séricourt.
 This is a wonderful, slightly eccentric private garden.
 The garden's 29 themes take you on a walk through war and peace, down a shaded alley of white cedars and under roses and clematis trained on a pergola.
-Séricourt is featured in the Top Gardens of France.
+Séricourt is one of the top gardens of France.